-Dr. Tobin, Chair, Anesthesiology
+Dr. Segal, Chair, Anesthesiology

 The Department of Anesthesiology at Wake Forest School of Medicine is one of the top five anesthesia training programs in the United States.
 We consider ourselves the absolute best teaching anesthesia residency in the country.
 Because there is no formal ranking we present the following as evidence of our assertion:

 - Forty-eight members of our department are on the 2015 Best Doctors in America list.
 This is just over one-half of our current clinical faculty.
 This reflects our strength in the clinical arena.